 Colorado Parks and Wildlife offers lifetime fishing licenses to residents 65 years of age or older whose income falls below HHS poverty guidelines.
-No application is necessary, however interested citizens should bring qualifying documentation into a Colorado Parks and Wildlife office or Park office during regular business hours to obtain the license.
+Interested citizens should bring qualifying documentation into a Colorado Parks and Wildlife office or Park office during regular business hours to obtain the license.

 Colorado residents aged 65 or older with a household income falling below the poverty level based on the number of people in their household.